jbreizh/imagepainting2/README.md

 ![bitmapExplanation](https://user-images.githubusercontent.com/2498942/68552286-a3f83b00-0415-11ea-8ec8-e8d4f2450843.jpg)

 * Only Bitmap with 24 bits per pixel (or 8 bits per color) are supported.
 If there is a problem with such a Bitmap, try to save it in bmp3 format.
 * Your Bitmap must be rotate by 90°.
-ImagePainting will display Bitmap line by line from the left to the right.
-Also don't be fool by the render in the webpage, ImagePainting rotate your Bitmap back.
+ImagePainting2 will display Bitmap line by line from the left to the right.
 * The width of your Bitmap has to be the same than the length of your LED strip or your Bitmap will be crop.

-Hopefully, the use of the app build in convert tool free you of all this consideration.
+Hopefully, the use of the frontend build in convert tool free you of all this consideration.